National Perk: Starbucks in Yosemite has some steamed, but it's old tradition

 “This and the other new and improved offerings that are part of Yosemite Valley Lodge’s food court renovation are reflective of guest feedback we’ve received,” Freireich added, via email.

-The only signage visible from the outside will be the Starbucks logo in the window.
+The only sign visible from the outside will be the Starbucks logo in the window.
 But that relatively low-profile was of no consolation to opponents who signed the Change.org petition:

 Starbucks did not respond to a request for comment.
 There has been no indication that the corporation, valued at $87 billion, has any reservations about moving to the spot close by the Merced River.
 Previously, the most obvious corporate brand in the California park was Chevron, which has gas stations in Wawona, Crane Flat and El Portal.